Hex.pm Docs

 Easel allows you to interact and draw on a canvas.
 The API is a snake_cased version of the CanvasRenderingContext2D with the addition of set and call if you need to set a property or call a function not yet supported.

-The idea is you create a canvas, apply the draw operations to it then send it off to the Browser or Wx to render.
+The idea is you create a canvas, apply the draw operations to it then send it off to the Browser, Wx, or terminal backend to render.
 This allows us to use Elixir to draw basically anything, further it comes with the following features:

 • Optional Phoenix LiveView components and hooks are available.